robmarkcole/arxiv-github-scanner/README.md

 # streamlit-arxiv
 Streamlit app for querying the arxiv api and checking the abstracts for a valid (i.e. live) Github link.
+See the [Discussion on Streamlit forum]

 <p align="center">
 <img src="usage.png" width="900">